Experience Samurai Culture in Ibaraki! 7 Historic Landmarks

 Historic Locations in Ibaraki Prefecture

 Japanese culture as we know it today was established in its most part during the Edo Period (1603 – 1868).
 Tokugawa Ieyasu (1543 – 1616), conqueror of the civil war, founded the Tokugawa shogunate, and lead the other feudal lords in politics.
-His achievements brought on more than 250 years of peace, which lead to economical and cultural developments.
+His achievements brought on more than 250 years of peace, which lead to economic and cultural developments.

 The Tokugawa clan and the Edo shogunate played a decisive role in Japanese history.
 Those who are interested in history, especially the Edo Period, should visit the historic landmarks in Ibaraki Prefecture.
 Mito City, capital of the prefecture, was ruled by the Mito clan, which was part of the Tokugawa family.
 Visitors can find the remains of a castle and former schools founded for the samurai class.